PhD Social Anthropology with Visual Media / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Currently Manchester Social Anthropology has a lively PhD community of over 50 students working in all of the world's continents and on a variety of topics.
-This programme is delivered in conjunction with the Granada Centre for Visual Anthropology .
+- Social anthropology at Manchester has a lively PhD community working in all of the world's continents and on a variety of topics.
+This programme is delivered in conjunction with the Granada Centre for Visual Anthropology

-- School of Social Sciences - North West Consortium Doctoral Training Partnership (NWCDTP) (AHRC) - 2018/2019
+- School of Social Sciences - North West Consortium Doctoral Training Partnership (NWCDTP) (AHRC) - 2019 INFORMATION TO BE CONFIRMED

 Programmes in related subject areas